HDFGroup/hdf-rest-api/UsingIteration.rst

 Using Iteration
 ***************

-There are some operations that may return an arbitrary large list of results.
+There are some operations that may return an arbitrarily large list of results.
 For
 example: ``GET /groups/<id>/attributes`` returns all the attributes of the group object with the given id.
 It's possible (if not common in practice) that the group may contain hundreds or more attributes.